Argonaut Games: History

-Founded as Argonaut Software by teenager Jez San in 1982, the company name is a play on his name (J. San) and the mythological story of Jason and the Argonauts.

-Its head offices were in Colindale, London, and later in the Argonaut House in Edgware, London.
-Its U.S. head office was in Woodside, California in the San Francisco Bay Area.
+Argonaut Software was founded by teenager Jez San in September 1982, though his first game, Skyline Attack for the Commodore 64, was released before the company was officially formed. the company name is a play on his name and the mythological story of Jason and the Argonauts.
+Its head offices were in Colindale, London and a U.S. branch was located in Woodside, California in the San Francisco Bay Area.

+In 1986, the company released Starglider for the Atari ST and Amiga.
+It is widely considered to be the first 3D video game.

 In 1990, Argonaut collaborated with Nintendo during the early years of the NES and SNES, a notable incident being when Argonaut submitted a proof-of-concept method of defeating the Game Boy's copyright protection mechanism to Nintendo.
+Argonaut's star programmer Dylan Cuthbert, alongside Nintendo, developed the Japan-only space combat simulation game X for the Game Boy in 1992.
+The game was notable for being one of the few 3D games on the console.
+An English version called Lunar Chase was developed but ultimately cancelled.

-The combined efforts from Argonaut and Nintendo yielded a prototype of the game Star Fox, initially codenamed "SnesGlider" and inspired by their earlier Atari ST and Amiga game Starglider, that they had running on the NES and then some weeks later on a prototype SNES.
-Jez San told Nintendo that his team could only improve performance or functionality of the demonstration if Nintendo allowed Argonaut to design custom hardware to extend the SNES to have true 3D capability.
-Nintendo agreed, so San hired chip designers and made the Super FX chip.
+The combined efforts from Argonaut and Nintendo yielded a prototype of the game Star Fox, initially codenamed "nesGlider" and inspired by Starglider.
+The demo was then ported to the SNES.
+This ultimately became Star Fox, with Nintendo EAD handling design and Argonaut in charge of programming.
+Three programmers, including Cuthbert, were assigned to work on the game in Japan.

+In order to improve performance from the demo, Nintendo commissioned Argonaut to design custom hardware to give the SNES true 3D capability.
+San hired chip designers and made the Super FX RISC processor.
 They originally codenamed it the Mathematical Argonaut Rotation I/O, or "MARIO", as is printed on the chip's surface.
-So powerful was the Super FX chip used to create the graphics and gameplay, that they joked that the Super NES was just a box to hold the chip.
+The chip was so powerful that Argonaut developers joked the Super NES was just a box to hold the chip.